HTO3/Hto3.StringHelpers/README.md

 ### RemoveNonASCIICharacters

+Remove all non-ASCII characters from a text.

 ```csharp
 "jäspion-".RemoveNonASCIICharacters() == "jspion-";
 ```

 ### RemoveAccents

+Remove accents replacing the character with the equivalent without accent.

 ```csharp
 "jäspion".RemoveAccents() == "jaspion";
 ```

 ### CenterAlignText

+Center a text inside a fixed length using space characters ' '.

 ```csharp
 "job".CenterAlignText(30) == "             job            ";